asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 tags: [agile-development, coaching, anti-patterns]
 ---

-Commonly companies attempt to scale their development organization, by adding developers, before improving the system of work.
+Companies commonly attempt to scale their development organization by adding developers before they improve the system of work.
 This results in a focus on staffing instead of identifying opportunities to improve the existing system of work.
 System improvements have a positive effect on the efficiency, productivity, and often morale of the existing organization.
-Adding more people to a problematic system of work not only makes fixing these problems harder but exacerbates existing problems.
+Adding more people to a problematic system of work not only makes fixing these problems harder, but exacerbates existing problems.

 Each new employee in a broken system adds less value than the previous.
 At some point the organization crosses the Rubicon and each new hire negatively impacts the ability to deliver value to customers.
 Organizations with these troubled systems often don't know when they've crossed this threshold and continue to add people, believing that more people must be able to get more work done.
 Despite the fact that [the Mythical Man Month](https://www.amazon.com/Mythical-Man-Month-Software-Engineering-Anniversary/dp/0201835959) was published over forty years ago, companies still struggle under the false assumption that doubling the workforce will get the work done twice as fast.